-The paper should be submitted electronically through the Blackboard site, in either

-Microsoft Word (.doc or .docx) or OpenDocument (.odt) format.
+The paper should be submitted electronically through the Blackboard site, in either Microsoft Word (.doc or .docx) or OpenDocument (.odt) format.
 Please also keep in mind the university's policy on academic honesty (bit.ly/2vRlsyb).
 Following that policy, the final paper should be separately submitted to VeriGuide (bit.ly/2Mrt6Zh).
 Do NOT try to upload the "academic honesty statement" to Blackboard unless I specifically ask for it.

 All quotations and references to outside sources must be properly cited, using parenthetical citations in ASA style.
 Guides can be found online (a basic one: bit.ly/2KTAvB9).
-As an aside, I would recommend that you invest the time in setting up a citation manager to take care of this automatically (see here: bit.ly/2BcOXzv).
-I've created a shared Zotero library for the major readings in the course (bit.ly/2P4kuWk) though it can easily be exported to another program.
+As an aside, I would recommend that you invest the time in setting up a citation manager to take care of this automatically.
+See here, from the CUHK library: bit.ly/2BcOXzv.
+The citation manager I personally use, Zotero, is not included in the library's list, though.
+I've created a shared Zotero library for the major readings in the course (bit.ly/2P4kuWk), which can easily be exported to another program.